berkeley-scf/r-bootcamp-2018/README.md

 ## Preparing for the course - software installation
 Please come with a fully-charged laptop (Mac, Windows, or Linux are all ok) with R, RStudio, and Git installed.
 RStudio and Git are optional but highly recommended.

 To install the software, please follow option #1 here, with option #2 as a fallback.
-More

   1) Install the following directly on your laptop: